 Elementary Student Care

-For students kindergarten through fifth grade in all elementary schools in USD 475 (EXCEPT elementary schools located on Fort Riley and Milford Elementary)
+For students kindergarten through 5th grade in all elementary schools in USD 475 (EXCEPT elementary schools located on Fort Riley and Milford Elementary)

 Times: 5:30 AM – 7:30 AM, 3:15 PM – 6:00 PM (Monday – Friday)